 Thanks to reason.com for bringing this case to my attention.

 If you are facing DUI or other criminal charges, contact Mark Sollitt today.
-Mark is a criminal defense attorney serving clients in Sacramento and throughout Northern California.
+Mark is a criminal defense attorney serving clients in Placer County and Nevada County, Northern California.